Answer:

 The mark can only be registered formally after you start using it in business.
 You will fill out a Statement of Use and provide evidence of it being used to the USPTO.

+You might be thinking, “Do I really need a trademark for my business?”
 If you’re just starting, a trademark might not be on the list of your priorities.

 When you start using your business name, if you don’t bother to register it, you operate under common law trademark ownership.
 However, common law rights aren’t usually adequate if you are planning on growing your business or nonprofit organization.
+Under common law trademark ownership, you are offered limited trademark rights, and your name is typically protected only within the geographic area where you operate.

 If you register your name with the USPTO, your name gets broader and stronger legal protection.

 So, if someone uses your name for unauthorized gain, while you have some protection of your common law trademark, you’ll have more rights and a better legal case if you’ve registered your trademark.
+If you registered your trademark with the USPTO, and someone uses it unlawfully, you can sue them for infringement and feel more confident that you will prevail.

 Common-Law Ownership